HEMANGIOBLASTOMA

 Radiation

-This procedure employs precisely timed radiation beams to either reduce or eliminate the tumor.
-The tumor’s location and your medical history determine how long the radiation will last.
+Doctors use carefully timed radiation beams to shrink or destroy the tumor.
+The tumor’s location and your medical history determine how long treatment lasts.

 Medication